ShoDoeAI/FanSake-V2-app/README.md

-# 🎵 Music Discovery MVP
+# 🎵 MusicConnect

-A full-stack social platform for independent artists and fan communities, featuring music discovery, fan monetization, and community engagement.
+**A comprehensive social platform connecting independent artists with their fan communities**

+MusicConnect is a full-stack web application that empowers independent artists to monetize their content through tiered fan subscriptions while providing music lovers with exclusive access to their favorite artists' content.
+Think Patreon meets Spotify for the indie music scene.

 ## 🚀 Features